wrex/rexs.tips/content/guitar/Getting-started/notes/just-12-notes.md

 That would require the notes: G, a whole-step to A, whole step to B, half step to C, whole step to D, whole step to E, but then we need a whole step to ... what?
 F is too close (only a half step from E) and G is too far away.

 They needed a note halfway *between* F and G for it to sound Ionian instead of Mixolydian.
-Since this tone replaces F in the sequence, but wasn't F, they called it F&sharp;.
-It's just another name, but for a new note that wasn't used before.
+Since this note replaces F in the sequence, they called it F&sharp;.
+It's just another name, but for a new note that didn't exist before.

 It turns out that if you go through the process of creating every mode starting on each of the seven original notes, you'll end up needing five total of these "halfway" notes (one between A/B, C/D, D/E, F/G, and G/A).

-You'll end up with only twelve notes in total:
+You'll end up with only twelve notes in total.
+Today, we call these twelve notes the chromatic scale:

-## The twelve note names
+### The chromatic scale.

 1. A
 2. A&sharp; or B&flat;